 I have a second charge mortgage on my home but I can’t work, so I can’t make the payment.
 Will I lose my home?

-No, you won’t.
-Your lender will be able to help, so please don’t worry.
-Just get in touch so they can get started on finding the best solution for you – which could include a three month payment freeze.
+Your lender will be able to help.
+Just get in touch so they can get started on finding the best solution for you.
+Lenders are not able to take repossession action until after 31 January 2021 and would only do so then as a last resort.

 Credit cards, store cards, catalogue credit and personal loans

-Am I eligible for a three-month payment break?
+Am I eligible for another three-month payment break?

 Do I still have to make minimum payments on my credit card?